-Most people are aware that Costco is where it’s at for deals on tons of pantry and home staples.
+Most people know that Costco is the go-to for deals on a wide range of grocery and home staples.
 Even Costco’s house wine is considered a solid buy.
-But what about liquor?
+But what about liquor — what’s the best Costco alcohol that’s worth buying?

 Since Costco only sells alcohol in a handful of states, it’s not discussed as often as the warehouse club’s other deals.
 But given Costco’s alcohol prices and the liquor store’s great selection of high-quality spirits, it should be.